zhangenming/pinia/packages/docs/ssr/index.md

 devalue(pinia.state.value)
 ```

 Depending on what you are using for SSR, you will set an _initial state_ variable that will be serialized in the HTML.
 You should also protect yourself from XSS attacks.
-You can use [other alternatives](https://github.com/nuxt-contrib/devalue#see-also) to `@nuxt/devalue` depending on what you need, e.g. if you can serialize and parse your state with `JSON.stringify()`/`JSON.parse()`, **you could improve your performance by a lot**.
+You can use [other alternatives](https://github.com/Rich-Harris/devalue#see-also) to `devalue` depending on what you need, e.g. if you can serialize and parse your state with `JSON.stringify()`/`JSON.parse()`, **you could improve your performance by a lot**.

 If you are not using Nuxt you will need to handle the serialization and hydration of the state yourself.
 Here are some examples: